 Oasis was founded in 2004 in Venice, out of an intuition of Cardinal Angelo Scola, in order to encourage mutual understanding and opportunities for encounter between the Western world and the Muslim majority world.

-The Foundation studies the interaction between Christians and Muslims and the manner in which they interpret their respective faiths in the current phase of mixing of peoples, ‘hybridisation of civilisations and cultures’, beginning with the life of the Eastern Christian communities.
+Oasis studies the interaction between Christians and Muslims and the manner in which they interpret their respective faiths in the current phase of mixing of peoples, ‘hybridisation of civilisations and cultures’, stemming primarily from the experience of the Eastern Christian communities.
 The dimensions of this historical process are unprecedented and its dynamic unstoppable, and it needs to be oriented towards the good life at individual and community levels.

 According to Oasis, interreligious dialogue involves intercultural dialogue because religious experience is always lived and expressed through the medium of culture: not merely at the theological and spiritual level, but also at the political, economic, and social ones.
 The Foundation’s strength lies in the wide network of individuals who collaborate at international level to ensure the success of the project.

 The Foundation, a body under Italian civil law, with Cardinal Angelo Scola as president, has the social aim of supporting the development of this cultural project.
-The registered office is in Rome; the management, editorial and administrative offices are in Venice and another executive office is in Milan.
+The registered office is in Rome; the management and editorial offices are based in Venice and Milan.

 The research activity of Oasis is carried out in various ways:

-1. The magazine (in paper and digital format), which is also named Oasis, is published twice a year in four editions: Italian; English-Arabic; French-Arabic; English-Urdu.
-The magazine can be purchased in bookshops or online through the Marcianum Press website.
+1. The journal (in paper and digital format), which is also named Oasis, is published twice a year in four editions: Italian; English; French and Arabic.
+The journal is available both in print and in digital version.
+It is also possible to subscribe.

-3. The website which publishes papers, testimonies and interviews (videos too) on the most topical subjects and debates reaching the Foundation from the whole world thanks to its international network of relationships.
+3. The website which publishes papers, testimonies, interviews and videos on the most topical subjects and debates.

 4. The two series of books, I libri di Oasis and Il Calamo.